Benefits

 60 patients with T2DM (30 per arm).
 12-week intervention.

-12-week Morus alba extract had beneficial effects on HDL cholesterol, insulin, and MDA (malondialdehyde — oxidative stress marker) vs. placebo, but did NOT affect other metabolic profiles (fasting glucose, total cholesterol, LDL, triglycerides).
+12-week Morus alba extract had beneficial effects on HDL cholesterol, insulin, and MDA (malondialdehyde — oxidative stress marker) vs. placebo, but did not affect other metabolic profiles (fasting glucose, total cholesterol, LDL, triglycerides).
 Limited effect size; supports mulberry as a potential adjunct rather than primary diabetes intervention.